 In clinical studies involving experimental investigations, the manuscript must state that informed consent was obtained from all participants and that the study was reviewed by an ethics committee or review board (IRB) or that no IRB approval was required.In experimental studies using animals, the manuscript must describe the care of the animals and indicate ethics committee or IRB approval.
 These studies should conform to principles of animal maintenance such as those described in the Association for Research in Vision and Ophthalmology Statement for Use of Animals in Ophthalmic and Vision Research.

 In the results section, avoid redundant data presentation.
-As a rule, information stated in the text should not be repeated in the tables.
-Graphs and tables should be used for detailed lists of findings.
+As a rule, information stated in the text should not be repeated in the tables or figures.
+Figures and tables should be used for detailed lists of findings.
 Note: If reporting preoperative and postoperative data for more than 3 factors, data should be presented in a table.
-If too many data are presented in the text, the article will be returned to the author for revision.Techniques
+If too many data are presented in the text, the article will be returned to the author for revision.(back to top)

 Articles that describe a technique should be prefaced by a 150-word descriptive abstract.
 The text should include an introduction, description of the technique, discussion, and references.
-If the technique was used in patients, the results should be presented as a subsection of the technique section; in a technique article, the emphasis should be on the technique, not on the clinical results.Although not required, inclusion of a video is encourages.
-All technique videos will become part of a Technique Video Collection on the JCRS Web site.
-See "Format for Video" section for a description of the formats that are accepted.
+If the technique was used in patients, the results should be presented as a subsection of the technique section; in a technique article, the emphasis should be on the technique, not on the clinical results.Although not required, inclusion of a video is encouraged.
+All technique videos will become part of a Technique Video Collection on the JCRS website.

 - Use more specific callout text to the literature.
 Be sure the reader knows why the source is critical to the current argument.
 If a reference does not have a clear connection to the argument, perhaps it can be omitted.

 - Avoid listing references for the sake of showing the number of manuscripts available on a topic.
 Such lists are often cited at the end of an introductory statement such as "LASIK is the most commonly performed refractive surgical procedure" to efficiently acknowledge a body of generally related work.
-A problem with this practice is that it increases the number of citations dramatically, inflates the impact of each paper in the list, and at the same time dilutes the impact of other cited papers that were chosen on the basis of specific impact.
+A problem with this practice is that it significantly increases the number of citations, inflates the impact of each paper in the list, and dilutes the impact of other cited papers that were chosen on the basis of specific impact.
 An alternate approach is to indicate that a search was performed, specify the search engine and key word(s) used, and report the number of relevant articles that were identified.
 In general, though, such statements rarely require references.

-- Scrutinize any self-citations carefully and subject them to the same criteria used for other references.
-Awareness of the omnipresent temptation for promoting our own work or that of close colleagues can help keep these forces in check.
+- Scrutinize self-citations carefully and subject them to the same criteria used for other references.
+Awareness of the omnipresent temptation to promote one's own work or that of close colleagues can help keep these forces in check.